 If you are unaware of the signs or don’t know what you’re looking for, it can be hard to notice when your dog has dental discomfort.
 With most dental problems your dog will probably continue to eat normally, wiggle its tail, and not act out of character.
 It’s therefore extremely important to get to know what are the main dental problems faced by dogs:

-- Bad breath – this is perhaps the first sign that your dog is suffering from poor dental health.
+This is perhaps the first sign that your dog is suffering from poor dental health.

-- Toothache – like humans, dogs can also get toothache.
+Like humans, dogs can also get toothache.
 It is often very difficult to try and spot this but it can be extremely uncomfortable for your dog.

-- Mouth ulcers – these can form when there is already a build-up of plaque and it rubs against your dog’s gums resulting in the formation of mouth ulcers.
+These can form when there is already a build-up of plaque and it rubs against your dog’s gums resulting in the formation of mouth ulcers.

-- Gum inflammation – also known as gingivitis, the inflammation of the gums is reversible.
+Also known as gingivitis, the inflammation of the gums is reversible.
 It is caused by a build-up of plaque and you’ll be able to see that your dog’s gums are more red than usual.

-- Periodontal disease – gingivitis is often seen as the precursor to periodontal disease as if it is left untreated it will develop into this irreversible dental disease.
+Gingivitis is often seen as the precursor to periodontal disease as if it is left untreated it will develop into this irreversible dental disease.
 Forming plaque, it will attack your dog’s teeth and gums causing inflammation and affecting the structure of the teeth.

 You should, therefore, check your dog’s mouth on a regular basis to see if you can spot any dental diseases.
 Look out for reddening, bleeding or swelling gums, the build-up of tartar on your dog’s teeth as well as drooling.